Weak French and Chinese data knock back European shares

 LONDON, Feb 20 (Reuters) - Weak French and Chinese economic data knocked back European stock markets on Thursday, leaving a pan-European equity index nursing its worst intraday loss in more than two weeks.

-The FTSEurofirst 300 index fell 0.6 percent to 1,331.18 points in early session trading, marking its biggest intraday fall since a 1.4 percent decline on Feb.
+The FTSEurofirst 300 index fell 0.9 percent to 1,327.75 points in early session trading, its biggest intraday fall since a 1.4 percent decline on Feb.
 3.

 Although data on Thursday showed growth in Germany’s private sector, France’s service sector shrank the most in nine months in February.

-Stock markets suffered a further blow after China’s flash Markit/HSBC Purchasing Managers’ Index (PMI) fell to a seven-month low of 48.3 in February from January’s final reading of 49.5.
+Further weighing on global equity markets was data showing that China’s flash Markit/HSBC Purchasing Managers’ Index (PMI) fell to a seven-month low of 48.3 in February from January’s final reading of 49.5.
 A reading below 50 indicates a contraction while one above shows expansion.

 Investors were also rattled by minutes of the U.S. Federal Reserve’s latest policy-setting meeting, which indicated the U.S. central bank will keep trimming its bond-buying stimulus unless there is a significant economic surprise and could change its forward guidance on interest rates.

+Courtney-Cook said he had sold positions on Germany’s DAX futures contract at 9,700 points before buying back in at 9,500 points.

-Toby Campbell-Gray, head of trading at Tavira Securities, also expected European shares to fall in the next few sessions but remained more bullish on a longer time-frame over 2014, and Reyl’s Savary also said equities remained his preferred asset class.
+Toby Campbell-Gray, head of trading at Tavira Securities, also expected European shares to fall in the next few sessions but remained more bullish on a longer time-frame over 2014.

-“I do see the market as being a little bit softer in the next few days but I would use days like this to pick up quality stocks,” said Campbell-Gray.
+“I do see the market as being a little bit softer in the next few days but I would use days like this to pick up quality stocks,” he said.